 Anderson is the author or editor of thirty-seven books.
 Among these, Free Market Environmentalism, co-authored with Donald Leal, received the 1992 Sir Antony Fisher International Memorial Award.
 A revised edition was published in 2001.

-Terry and Donald Leal’s forthcoming book, Free Market Environmentalism – The Next Generation, will be published in 2014.
-His most recent publication is Tapping Water Markets (RFF Press, 2012).
+Terry and Donald Leal’s forthcoming book, Free Market Environmentalism – The Next Generation, will be published in 2015.
+His most recent publications are Environmental Markets a Property Rights Approach (Cambridge University Press, 2014) and Tapping Water Markets (RFF Press, 2012).
 Other books include Greener Than Thou: Are You Really an Environmentalist?
 (Hoover Institution Press, 2008) and Property Rights: A Practical Guide to Freedom and Prosperity (Hoover Institution Press, 2003), both co-authored with Laura Huggins.
 His book, with Peter J. Hill, The Not So Wild, Wild West: Property Rights on the Frontier (Stanford University Press), was awarded the 2005 Sir Antony Fisher International Memorial Award.

 Anderson’s research, which has also focused on Native American economies, recently resulted in a co-edited volume, Self-Determination: The Other Path for Native Americans (Stanford University Press, 2006).
 He has published widely in the popular press and professional journals, including the Wall Street Journal, the Christian Science Monitor, Fly Fisherman, Journal of Law and Economics, and Economic Inquiry.
 During his career at Montana State University, Anderson received several outstanding teaching awards and is now professor emeritus of economics.
 He received his B.S. from the University of Montana and earned a Ph.D. in economics from the University of Washington.
 In March 2011, Anderson received the Liberalni Institute Annual Award in Prague, Czech Republic, for his "Contribution to the Proliferation of Liberal Thinking, and Making Ideas of Liberty, Private Property, Competition, and the Rule of Law Come True.”
 Previous recipients include Nobel laureates Milton Friedman, Gary Becker, and Vernon Smith.